-American Sign Language II is a continuation of American Sign Language 1 into the language and culture of the deaf.
-Students in this class will delve into the nuances of certain phrases and usage of language in the class.
-Students are expected to participate and demonstrate proficiency for the teacher and peers both live and through video.
-Guest speakers (if available) will come in to the class and present about experiences and careers they have chosen that use ASL.
-Students must have maintained a C- or 70% prior to enrolling and to enter second semester.
-Screening for ASL II for transfer students is preferred if possible.
+American Sign Language 11 is a continuation of American Sign Language 1 that focus more on the aspects of the language itself and the culture of the deaf.
+Students will learn to use specific phrases and understand the usage of the language in class.
+Students are expected to participate and demonstrate their proficiency in signing and reception for the teacher and the peers both live and through the video in class as well.
+This class continues to have a no-voice zone policy as it is the best way to learn American Sign Language.
+Guest speakers (if available) will come to class and present about experiences and careers they have chosen that use ASL.
+Students must have maintained a C- or 70% prior to enrolling and to enter the second semester.
+Screening for ASL 11 for transfer students is preferred if possible.